-Due to strict licencing laws, cigarettes may only be purchased at a licensed tobacconist: a tabaccaio (ta-ba-KAI-oh) or tabaccheria (ta-ba-keh-REE-ah).
+Due to strict licencing laws, cigarettes may only be purchased at a licensed tobacconist, known as a tabaccaio (ta-ba-KAI-oh) or tabaccheria (ta-ba-keh-REE-ah).

 Generally there is only one tabaccaio per city block, per government licencing.
 You can spot these by looking for a blue sign bearing a white T (pictured).

-Note that the older signs say “sali e tabacchi” – “salts and tobaccos”.
-This is because in the past salt, like tobacco, was a government monopoly, and could only be sold with a licence.
-In fact there’s at least one tabaccaio in Rome which sells cigarettes and still sells boxes of salt (at Piazzale di Ponte Milvio if you’re interested in visiting).
+Fun fact: older signs say “sali e tabacchi” – “salts and tobaccos”.
+This is because in the past, salt, like tobacco, was a government monopoly, and could only be sold with a licence.
+In fact there’s at least one tabaccaio in Rome which still sells boxes of salt (it’s the one at Piazzale di Ponte Milvio if you’re interested in visiting).

-Tabaccai carry most major international brands such as Marlboro, Philip Morris, etc. It is difficult to find menthol cigarettes, however.
+Tabaccherie carry most major international brands such as Marlboro, Benson & Hedges, Philip Morris, etc. They also carry packs of rolling tobacco.
+It’s nearly impossible to find menthol cigarettes in Italy, though.

-You can buy cartons of 10 packs of cigarettes in tabaccai but because cigarette prices are government controlled, there is never any discount available.
+You can buy cigarettes cartons of 10 packs of cigarettes in most tabaccai but because cigarette prices are government controlled, there is never any discount available.

-Half-size pack of ten cigarettes are also available in many tabaccai.
+Half-size packs of ten cigarettes are also available in many tabaccai.
 Just ask for “una scattola di dieci [your brand]” (OON-a SCAT-oh-la dee dee-EH-chi [your brand]).

-Warning: in central areas such as Trastevere some bars have a tobacco licence and a counter within the bar, and there are sometimes independent tabaccai that stay open late, but outside the tourist centers, most tabaccai close early – around 6 or 7pm.
+Warning: buying cigarettes in Rome after the stores have closed can prove extremely problematic.
+In central areas such as Trastevere some bars have a tobacco licence and a counter within the building, and there are sometimes independent tabaccai that stay open late, but outside the tourist centers, most tabaccai close early – around 6 or 7pm.

 Many of these do have 24-hour vending machines facing the street, but you can not use them unless you can prove your age with an Italian-government-issued card.
 This is because they are not allowed to sell tobacco to minors.
-In these machines you have by law to verify your age using an Italian health service card: a tessera sanitaria (TESS-eh-rah san-eet-AHR-ee-ah), or a tax card, known as a codice fiscale (CO-di-sheh fiss-CAHL-eh).
+In these machines you have by law to verify your age using an Italian health service card: a tessera sanitaria (TESS-eh-rah san-eet-AHR-ee-ah), or an Italian tax card, known as a codice fiscale (CO-di-cheh fiss-CAHL-eh).

 Therefore we strongly recommend, if you smoke, that you stock up on cigarettes during the day.
 However should you be caught after hours and find yourself having to use a machine, you may have to appeal to the kindness of a passer-by to borrow a government card.
-Someone waiting to borrow a government card is quite a familiar sight at these machines, and the person waiting are even sometimes Italians.
+A forlorn person standing at a cigarette machine waiting to borrow a government card is quite a familiar sight, and the person waiting may even be a local Italian.
 If you look desperate and ask for a tessera, a kind Roman will eventually take pity on you.